-Godfreys’ multichannel offering is distributed via 212 branded retail stores (129 company-owned; 83 franchised) located in standalone ‘superstores’ and shopping centres and retail shopping strips in Australia & New Zealand.
+Godfreys’ multichannel offering is distributed via over 200 stores (a mix of company owned and franchised) located in standalone ‘superstores’ and shopping centres and retail shopping strips in Australia & New Zealand.
 Godfreys’ products are also distributed through wholesale channels via a range of retail outlets and an online platform.

 Godfreys successfully completed an IPO in 2014 to underpin the next phase of the company’s expansion drive, listing on the Australian Securities Exchange in December 2014.

 Godfreys is an iconic Australian retailer with a trading history spanning more than 80 years.The Company was founded from humble beginnings by Godfrey Cohen in 1931 during the Great Depression.
 At the time vacuum cleaners were sold door-to-door and could not be purchased in stores in Australia, so Godfrey began selling reconditioned vacuum cleaners through his father’s furniture store in Bourke St, Melbourne.

 In 1936 Godfrey Cohen met his business partner and 19 year old sales clerk John Johnston through a financing company.
 Together with Johnston, Cohen opened his first store in Prahran, Melbourne, and continued to revolutionise the vacuum cleaner business in Australia.
 Over the years, the business has grown from strength to strength and the Godfreys brand is synonymous with vacuum cleaners.